 After months of testing with users, Facebook announced in the beginning of March that they would be rolling out the new Timeline layout for all brand pages as well.
-To this point, the transition has been voluntary, but on March 30 all brand pages will be changed to Timeline.

 The important questions: how does this change affect the way my brand uses Facebook, and what do I need to do to be ready for the switch?